DS-100/fa23/resources.md

 ### For academic performance, support, and technology
 {:.no_toc}
-The [Center for Access to Engineering Excellence](https://engineering.berkeley.edu/student-services/academic-support) (Bechtel Engineering Center 227) is an inclusive center that offers study spaces, nutritious snacks, and tutoring in >50 courses for Berkeley engineers and other majors across campus.
+The [Center for Access to Engineering Excellence](https://engineering.berkeley.edu/student-services/academic-support) (325 Davis Hall) is an inclusive center that offers study spaces, nutritious snacks, and tutoring in >50 courses for Berkeley engineers and other majors across campus.
 The Center also offers a wide range of professional development, leadership, and wellness programs, and loans iclickers, laptops, and professional attire for interviews.

 As the primary academic support service for undergraduates at UC Berkeley, the [Student Learning Center](http://slc.berkeley.edu/) (510-642-7332) assists students in transitioning to Cal, navigating the academic terrain, creating networks of resources, and achieving academic, personal, and professional goals.
 Through various services including tutoring, study groups, workshops, and courses, SLC supports undergraduate students in Biological and Physical Sciences, Business Administration, Computer Science, Economics, Mathematics, Social Sciences, Statistics, Study Strategies, and Writing.